tylergneill/Brucheion_tgn/README.md

 ![screenshot](static/img/tutorial_fork/transcription_desk.png)

 ### `Image Citation/(Reference) Editor`
+for creating and editing text-to-image relation data (corresponding to `#!relations` block of CEX file) in Brucheion's internal Bolt database

+> Usage Notes:

-for creating and editing text-to-image relation data (corresponding to `#!relations` block of CEX file) in Brucheion's internal Bolt database; usage involves building and saving a `#`-separated list of CITE URN object references in the `ImageRef` box on the right with the help of the controls on the left (viewer plug-in — which also facilitates specifying subparts of images — as well as dropdown menus)
+1. The goal is to build and save a `#`-separated list of CITE URN object references in the `ImageRef` box on the right with the help of the controls on the left (viewer plug-in — which also facilitates specifying subparts of images — as well as dropdown menus).
+Confirm a drawn box with the check mark, and add the selection to the right with the plus symbol.

-> Note: The "Select Image" dropdown currently seem unable to give access any individual items.
+2. The "Select Image" dropdown currently seem unable to give access any individual items.

 ![screenshot](static/img/tutorial_fork/image_citation_editor.png)